danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 ```

- 1. Introduction
+01. Introduction
- 2. Uncanniness
+02. Uncanniness
- 3. The Real and The Fake
+03. The Real and The Fake
- 4. The MPC
+04. The MPC
- 5. Code
+05. Code
- 6. Pinecones are magical
+06. Pinecones are magical
- 7. Rooms
+07. Rooms
- 8. State
+08. State
- 9. The Believing Game
+09. The Believing Game
+10. Music
-10. Conclusion: The impossibility of The Maps
+11. Conclusion: The impossibility of The Maps

 ```

 # Introduction

-[ An investigation into process and method within the field of algorithmic composition. ]

-[ The role of instrumentation and timbre as they unwittingly conspire to designate access, power, work and ultimately class. ]

-( I might have to walk this second description back to some extent, depending on the brakes )
+Greg Egan writes in Diaspora:

 "Every orphan was an explorer, sent to map uncharted territory.
 And every orphan was the uncharted territory itself."
-Greg Egan from Diaspora

-I've been a composer for a minute now and I've engaged with music in a lot of different ways through the course of getting to where I'm at now in this moment that has me writing this text.
+I've been a composer for a while now and I've engaged with music in a lot of different ways through the course of getting to where I'm at now in this moment that has me writing this text.
 There have been different frameworks at different times and those different frameworks have all come bundled with their own set of different limitations.
 It's difficult to take apart but I think that, at least sometimes those limitations have inspired me.
 They definitely affected the way my music sounded.
 One way that I like to think about these frameworks is the word project.
 Learning to play the guitar was a project.
 Learning to record myself playing guitar was another.
 Playing in a band came next.
 Learning to make songs